gautamjuyal/todo-app-vue/README.md

 ## Features

--Built in notification system (currently limited to add page only) -Skeleton loading animation
+- Built in notification system (currently limited to add page only)
--Searching items by keyword
--Text to speech support for todos
+- Text to speech support for todos
+- Searching items by keyword
+- Skeleton loading animation
+- Custom scrollbar

 ## Gallery